Interbreeding between archaic and modern humans: Reduced contribution

 There are large genomic regions with strongly reduced Neanderthal contribution in modern humans due to negative selection, partly caused by hybrid male infertility.
 These regions were most-pronounced on the X chromosome, with fivefold lower Neanderthal ancestry compared to autosomes.
 They also contained relatively high numbers of genes specific to testes.
 This means that modern humans have relatively few Neanderthal genes that are located on the X chromosome or expressed in the testes, suggesting male infertility as a probable cause.
 It may be partly affected by hemizygosity of X chromosome genes in males.

 Deserts of Neanderthal sequences may also be caused by genetic drift involving intense bottlenecks in the modern human population and background selection as a result of strong selection against deleterious Neanderthal alleles.
-The overlap of many deserts of Neanderthal and Denisovan sequences suggests that repeated loss of archaic DNA occur at specific loci.
+The overlap of many deserts of Neanderthal and Denisovan sequences suggests that repeated loss of archaic DNA occurs at specific loci.

 It has also been shown that Neanderthal ancestry has been selected against in conserved biological pathways, such as RNA processing.

 Consistent with the hypothesis that purifying selection has reduced Neanderthal contribution in present-day modern human genomes, Upper Paleolithic Eurasian modern humans (such as the Tianyuan modern human) carry more Neanderthal DNA (about 4–5%) than present-day Eurasian modern humans (about 1–2%).

 Rates of selection against Neanderthal sequences varied for European and Asian populations.